Whole Lotta Red: Critical reception

-On review aggregator website Metacritic, Whole Lotta Red holds a score of 75 out of 100, based on reviews from seven critics, which indicates "generally favorable reviews".
-Aggregator AnyDecentMusic? gave it 6.6 out of 10, based on their assessment of the critical consensus.
+The aggregator AnyDecentMusic? gave it 6.6 out of 10, based on its assessment of the critical consensus.

 Fred Thomas reviewed the album for AllMusic, lauding the "blown-out instrumentals" and "demonic vocal performances".
 Paul A. Thompson of Pitchfork described Whole Lotta Red as "both wildly innovative and strikingly consistent", praising the "bright and serrated beats" and Carti's "outré, expressive" vocals.
-Danny Schwartz of Rolling Stone praised the album's eccentric performance style, noting that Carti expressed emotion in an elusive, theatrical manner that made him seem "more enigmatic than ever".
+Danny Schwartz of Rolling Stone praised the album's eccentric performance style, describing that Carti expressed emotion in an elusive, theatrical manner that made him seem "more enigmatic than ever".
 Semassa Boko of PopMatters observed that the album showed Carti's willingness to experiment and evolve stylistically but felt that it would have benefited from more guest appearances.
 Colin Dempsey of Spectrum Culture praised the album, stating, "Carti comes into his own by stepping into the coffin of a vampire, scoffing at every critique tossed towards his vaudeville fangs".
 Vivian Medithi of HipHopDX said, "Semi-automatic Dracos are made in Romania, and Dracula was too.
 Whole Lotta Red is the sound of a new legend dying to be born.
 It'll be album of the year in 2022".
+Both Thomas of AllMusic and Vivian Medithi of HipHopDX compared its bold, polarizing vision to West's Yeezus (2013) for its divisive, uncompromising approach.

 Kyann-Sian Williams of NME offered a mixed review, suggesting that while the album could seem uneven at first, it became more engaging with repeated listening.
 She also commented that its 24-track length limited its variety.
 Mimi Kenny of Beats Per Minute gave the album a negative review, describing it as lacking substance and consistency, with Carti adopting exaggerated personas rather than showing authenticity.
-Critic Robert Christgau highlighted "Rockstar Made" and "Punk Monk" while conceding that Playboi Carti "sounds like nobody else" but concluded that he "means as little as any rapper of consequence ever".
-Pitchfork and NME critiqued tracks like "New N3on" and "Over", describing them as filler compared to the album's stronger cuts.
-Guest appearances, including Kanye West on "Go2DaMoon" and Future on "Teen X", were seen as lackluster by Pitchfork and PopMatters, with critics noting they failed to match Carti's commanding presence.
+Critic Robert Christgau highlighted "Rockstar Made" and "Punk Monk" while conceding that Carti "sounds like nobody else" but concluded that he "means as little as any rapper of consequence ever".
+Guest appearances, including Kanye West on "Go2DaMoon" and Future on "Teen X", were seen as lackluster by Pitchfork and PopMatters, with critics highlighting they failed to match Carti's commanding presence.